Business

 Focus and specificity

-After carefully reviewing this proposal, we have decided to prioritize other projects this quarter.
+proposal, we have decided to prioritize other projects this quarter.

 Nobody liked your project idea, so we are not going to give you any funding.